Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Introduction

-\headline{To understand the general material dependence of $T_c$ and other magnetic properties, individual experiments and \textit{ab initio} calculations are not sufficient, and must be supplemented by machine learning.} A first step is to gather a large number of material-dependent values of $T_c$ together with the magnetic phase and chemical formula: This can be done using high-throughput calculations~\cite{Lin2015PRB_HT_TopologicalHeuslers} or mining of the literature to construct databases, such as the JuHemd database~\cite{Kovacik2022}, which gathers results from experiments and DFT+Monte-Carlo calculations, and which we consider in this paper.
-A second step is to analyze the database using machine learning.
-In previous studies, various machine learning approaches~\cite{McCulloch1943, Rosenblatt1958, Rumelhart1986, LeCun1998, Krizhevsky2012, Goodfellow2016,Schmidt2009,Udrescu2020,Cover1967,Breiman2001,Hoerl1970,Saunders1998} have been applied to material design~\cite{Burlacu2023, Duvenaud2015, Carbone2020, Lee2023, Vu2015, Nelson2019,Belot2023,Hilgers2025,Jung2024} and mining of data to analyze the material dependence of quantities of interest, including the magnetic transition temperature $T_c$ in ferromagnets~\cite{Nelson2019,Belot2023,Jung2024} and Heusler magnets~\cite{Liu2025,Hilgers2025}, including binary and ternary compounds.
-Given a material-dependent quantity we want to control or predict (the target $y=T_c$) and other material-dependent quantities we can control in experiments (the descriptors ${\bf x} = \{ x_i \}$), the machine learning procedure allows us to predict the target as a function of descriptor values, including values that are not present in the database.
+The experimental and \textit{ab initio} studies discussed above are valuable for identifying specific Heusler compounds and sub-families of interest.
+However, obtaining a broader understanding of how $T_c$ depends on atomic species, chemical order, and lattice constant benefits from machine-learning methods, which can extract these trends from large amounts of data~\cite{Nelson2019,Belot2023}.
+The first step is to collect a large set of material-dependent values of the magnetic transition temperature \(T_c\), together with the magnetic phase and the chemical formula.
+This can be done by high-throughput calculations~\cite{Lin2015PRB_HT_TopologicalHeuslers} or by mining the literature to build databases such as JuHemd~\cite{Kovacik2022}, which compiles experimental data and DFT+Monte-Carlo results; we use JuHemd in this work.
+The second step is analyze the database using machine learning.
+A wide range of machine-learning methods\dum{~\cite{McCulloch1943,Rosenblatt1958,Rumelhart1986,LeCun1998,Krizhevsky2012,Goodfellow2016,Schmidt2009,Udrescu2020,Cover1967,Breiman2001,Hoerl1970,Saunders1998}} has been applied to the data-driven discovery of new materials and the mining of trends in material properties~\cite{Burlacu2023,Carbone2020,Lee2023,Vu2015,Nelson2019,Belot2023,Hilgers2025,Jung2024}.
+Such approaches have been used to predict the magnetic transition temperature \(T_c\) in ferromagnets~\cite{Nelson2019,Belot2023,Jung2024} and in Heusler compounds~\cite{Liu2025,Hilgers2025}.
+Given the property we wish to predict (the target \(y=T_c\)) and a set of experimentally controllable descriptors \(\mathbf{x}=\{x_i\}\), machine learning builds a model \(y=f(\mathbf{x})\) that maps descriptor values to \(T_c\), and can predict \(T_c\) for descriptor combinations not present in the database.

-\headline{In the context of materials science, the machine learning analysis has twofold interest.} First, obtain guidelines to design new functional materials with optimized physical properties.
-Second, deepen the understanding of the material dependence of these properties on a fundamental level, by detecting patterns that are not visible to the eye or accessible in individual experiments or calculations.
-The analysis of the material dependence is facilitated by the similitudes between Heusler compounds: Although they have a diversity of chemical formulae, their crystal structure has the same general form, which is shown in Fig.~\ref{fig:cryst}.